kai-hirose/AirportProject/README.md

 		Used to find the latitude and longitude coordinates from the name of a place given by the user.

 # Improvements:
+	Trie Search:
-	Trie Search: we change the tree structure in the design document.
-So, the search algorithm will do it from city and then state.
+		We changed the tree structure in the design document so the search algorithm will do it from city and then state.
 It will search the city first which is seattle city and then WA.

-	Trie Revision:
+	Trie Revision: Since we had to account for prefixes, we searched only the city portion.
+At each node, it will store states and their respective place values if there is a unique place as of that point in the search.

 # References:

 	Reference for KD-Tree insert: